June 29, 2021

 I think in addition to showing me around, so to speak, I somehow became Keith’s charge.
 Because another thing he told me was that the people at the Handcart Center near Independence Rock would be looking out for my arrival.

-The Hills took me through the visitor’s center, pointed out the fireplace (all objects found on the ranch site, including petrified wood, mammoth tusks, and Native American grinding stones), some of the artifacts, and then went into the history.
+The Hills took me through the visitor’s center, housed in an old ranch house from the Sun Ranch (which sold this property to the church) starting with the fireplace (all objects found on the ranch site, including petrified wood, mammoth tusks, and Native American grinding stones), some of the artifacts.
+From there, we went on a thorough tour of the center and Mormon handcart history.

 For the most part, the scheme worked.
 But in 1856, two handcart companies got a late start.
 As a result, they were hit by winter storms.
-One company was trapped near the area of the Historic Site.
-They made their way to what is called Martin’s Cove, which offered some shelter from the snows, and awaited rescue from Salt Lake.
-A second company, the Willie Handcart Company, also became stuck.
+One company (the Martin Company) was trapped near the area of the Historic Site.
+They made their way to a semi-protected area about five miles away, now called Martin’s Cove, and awaited rescue from Salt Lake.
+A second company, the Willie Company, also became stuck.
 They were rescued at what’s known as the Sixth Crossing of the Sweetwater, which is where I’ll meet Keith and Ann tomorrow.
+All told, “[a] modern historian counted 67 deaths in the Willie Company, a rate of around 14 percent, and 135 to 150 in the Martin Company, a rate of around 25 percent of the company’s members.” (https://www.wyohistory.org/encyclopedia/journey-martins-cove-mormon-handcart-tragedy-1856)

 The story of the handcarts is far more complex, and obviously this is just a thumbnail sketch.
 But as it turns out, Elder Hill has ancestors (great, great, and maybe one more great grand parents) who were part of these handcart migrations.
 He also has a great, great, and maybe another great grandfather who was a Pony Express rider in Utah.
 The end result was that I received a long, personal, guided tour through the center.
 The kind of thing you don’t normally get, I wouldn’t think.
 It was special, and I have to believe that Keith had a hand in making that happen.